 From shaved ice and spicy tuna poke bowls to malasadas and spicy Korean chicken wings, there are so many delicious options to choose from at Aulani.

 And to help you save your valuable stomach space, I went ahead and made a list of my recommended food options that are a must-try!

 So with that being said, let’s jump straight to my Aulani food and drink recommendations.

 Best Aulani Snacks, Food, and Drinks

-Below are some of my favorite foods and drinks, many of which I enjoyed during my last visit to Aulani in March 2021.
+Below are some of my favorite foods and drinks, many of which I enjoyed during my last visit to Aulani in March and December 2021.

 Just remember to pack your stretchy pants!